Msophys1/Parkplatztfinder-Drohne/data/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 615 images.
+The dataset includes 444 images.
-Drones are annotated in Tensorflow Object Detection format.
+Platform are annotated in Tensorflow Object Detection format.

 The following pre-processing was applied to each image:
-* Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)
+* Resize to 224x224 (Stretch)
-* Grayscale (CRT phosphor)

 The following augmentation was applied to create 3 versions of each source image:
+* Random shear of between -8° to +8° horizontally and -8° to +8° vertically
-* Random exposure adjustment of between -16 and +16 percent
+* Random brigthness adjustment of between -20 and +20 percent
-* Random Gaussian blur of between 0 and 3.75 pixels
+* Random exposure adjustment of between -9 and +9 percent

-The following transformations were applied to the bounding boxes of each image:
-* Salt and pepper noise was applied to 3 percent of pixels